Department of Strategic Communication

 STCM 30000 Crisis Communication (NLA)

 Emphasizes the process by which individuals and organizations strategically manage various types of social, political, environmental, and organizational disasters or emergencies.
-The course explores multiple layers and levels of a crisis and the communication issues that develop, especially in terms of rebuilding the community.
+The course explores multiple layers and levels of a crisis and the communication issues that develop, especially in terms of communicating key messages to stakeholders within traditional and social media platforms.
 These communication issues are then applied to a current crisis.
-Prerequisites: STCM 21100 or STCM 23200.
+Prerequisites: STCM 23200.
 (F)

 STCM 30100 Social Media Strategy (NLA)